sutulas/strava-stats/README.md

-# Strava Stats - AI-Powered Fitness Analytics Platform
+# Running Stats - AI-Powered Fitness Analytics Platform

 A comprehensive web application that provides intelligent analysis of Strava running data using natural language queries and AI-powered workflows.
 Built with modern web technologies and featuring an intuitive chat interface for data exploration.